OnChainDen/mls-contracts/README.md

 3. **Diamond cuts require approval the offchain Guardian service.**

     In order to cut a diamond, the offchain Guardian service must also explicitly approve the action.
 This is part of Onchain Custody's **"multiple redundant layers of security"** model.

+There are only two smart contracts in Onchain Custody that are upgradable:
+1. **The Organization smart contract**

+    Diamond is located at `sr/corganization/OnchainCustodyOrganizationDiamond.sol`

+    Facets are located at `src/organization/facets/`

+2. **The Account smart contract**

+    Diamond is located at `src/account/OnchainCustodyAccountDiamond.sol`

+    Facets are located at `src/account/facets/`